Green Dragon Tavern: Structure

 The Green Dragon Tavern was located at Green Dragon Lane (today's Union Street) in Boston's North End.
 At 0.75 acre in size, it was one of the largest structures in Boston.
 Primarily composed of brick, the building had three floors in the back and two in front; greeting visitors was a copper dragon mounted on an iron crane.

 Legacy

-According to Steven D. Barleen in The Tavern (2019), "no tavern from this era (pre-revolution) is as famous or as important in American history" as the Green Dragon Tavern.
-A pub self-styled as the "new" Green Dragon Tavern is located in 11 Marshall Street in Boston's North End.
+According to Steven D. Barleen in The Tavern (2019), "no tavern from this era (pre-Revolution) is as famous or as important in American history" as the Green Dragon Tavern.
+A pub, self-styled as the "new" Green Dragon Tavern, is located in 11 Marshall Street, adjacent to Union Street.